Maintenance of Status

 1. Travel Option

-Current Students: To obtain a new I-20 from Georgia State, provide ISSS with updated financial information and be enrolled full-time for the current semester.
-You are encouraged to contact your ISSS Advisor to discuss risks associated with this option.
+To obtain an I-20 from Georgia State for this purpose, students must provide ISSS with updated financial information and be enrolled full-time for next available semester.
+Students are encouraged to contact your ISSS Advisor to discuss risks associated with this option.

 2. Reinstatement Option